 The official language of instruction at Åbo Akademi University is Swedish.
-Exchange students can either study in Swedish or complete a full year of studies in English by choosing among a wide variety of courses offered in English (approximately 250 annually).
+Exchange students can either study in Swedish, if you are at B2 level in Swedish, shown by uploading a language certificate in Swedish in your exchange application, or complete a full year of studies in English by choosing among a wide variety of courses offered in English (approximately 250 annually).

 Instructions for making a study plan